-Only the type stop is supported for exchange points.
-The optional type usage defines whether a place is an origin, destination or via.
+Only the type “Stop” is supported for exchange points.
+The optional parameter “Usage” defines whether a place is an origin, destination or via.
 Maximal number of results is supported for the request.

 It is required to support the following filters/policies for the request and therefore on the response as well: